PabloReyes/PabloReyes.github.io/_posts/2012-10-05-stealing-info.markdown

 As I told you the other day, some years ago [I did some bad things related to personal info]({% post_url 2012-09-17-hands-dirty %}), passwords and mails.
 Well, I didn’t do anything wrong with that info, just obtaining it.
 The feeling after getting all that private, secure, illegal data gave me so much adrenaline I couldn’t stop laughing.
 I never told anyone about what I did, since I was really scared of what I had done and all the sensible information I had.

 One or two years later, in 2006, I was restyling my personal blog when I found something curious.
 There was a public directory /wp-content/backups that had two backups of my blog database!
 How could that be possible?
 I was using the famous [wp-db-backup](http://wordpress.org/extend/plugins/wp-db-backup/), like many people back then.
 The plugin required you to give read-write permission to the wp-content/backup directory, only while making the backup.
 Then, you should restore its defaults permissions.
-I totally forgot the restore the permission after doing the backups, and I suppoused I wasn’t the only one.
+I totally forgot the restore the permission after doing the backups, and I supposed I wasn’t the only one.

 I started a search for other famous blogs using wordpress, trying to get into their wp-content/backups directory.
 In 5 minutes I had found a couple of well known blogs with the same problem.
 I could have just mailed him telling them the problem, but I wanted to know if I was able to enter in their control panel.
 Yeah, I know…